-On 12 January 2023, the Foreign Subsidies Regulation (‘FSR’) entered into force.
-This new set of rules for addressing distortions caused by foreign subsidies will allow the EU to remain open to trade and investment, while ensuring a level playing field for all companies operating in the Single Market.
-The Regulation is published in the Official Journal.
+On 12 July 2023, the Foreign Subsidies Regulation (‘FSR’) started to apply.
+This new set of rules enables the Commission to address distortions caused by foreign subsidies allows the EU to ensure a level playing field for all companies operating in the Single Market, while remaining open to trade and investment.

 In recent years, foreign subsidies appear to have distorted the EU’s internal market, including by providing their recipients with an unfair advantage to acquire companies or obtain public procurement contracts in the EU to the detriment of fair competition.

-The FSR addresses such distortions and closes a regulatory gap, whereby subsidies granted by non-EU governments go currently unchecked, while subsidies granted by Member States are subject to close scrutiny.
-It proposes new tools to effectively tackle foreign subsidies that cause distortions and undermine the level playing field in the internal market.
+The FSR addresses such distortions and closes a regulatory gap.
+Prior to the FSR, subsidies granted by non-EU governments went unchecked, while subsidies granted by Member States are subject to close scrutiny under EU State aid rules.
+The FSR includes new tools to effectively tackle foreign subsidies that cause distortions and undermine the level playing field in the internal market.

 The European Commission is the sole enforcer of the FSR.